treeform/steamworks/README.md

 Steamworks is a Nim wrapper for Valve's Steamworks API under the MIT license.

-This has everything you need to use the various steamworks APIs from your Nim game.
+It contains everything you need to use the various Steamworks APIs from your Nim game.

-- User accounts and friends
+* User accounts and friends
-- Achievements
+* Achievements
-- Controller support
+* Controller support
-- Networking support
+* Networking support
-- Workshop items
+* Workshop items
-- .. and way more
+* ...and much more

-The bindings are slightly changed to feel comfortable in Nim and not just draw C definitions.
+The bindings are slightly adapted to feel comfortable in Nim rather than being raw and awkward C definitions.

-This are generated bindings that read direclty from the Steamworks SDK specification and emits the equivalent Nim API.
+This project generates bindings directly from the Steamworks SDK specification and emits the equivalent Nim API.

 ## Nim-Friendly API